 Supply and demand are two crucial economic forces that cannot be removed from any market.
 While supply tells us the number or quantity of goods and services available in the market, demand reflects the desires of consumers to purchase the available items.
 Both supply and demand can fluctuate due to several reasons.
 For example, the availability of raw materials, availability of needed labor, skilled workers and others can affect supply.
 Demand, on the other hand, can fluctuate as a result of how affordable products are in the market, the customer's perceived value of available goods, the quality of the goods and other competitor products available in the market.
 All the above factors affect the price of goods and services available in the market.
 Equilibrium is only reached when the number of goods supplied meets the number demanded by customers.
 The price of goods also affects demand and supply, for instance, if a product is expensive, fewer consumers will demand it which will cause an excess in supply.

 The purchasing power of consumers is essential when businesses decide on the type of goods and services they want to produce and the quality of those goods.
 Whether consumers will be able to afford the quality or not is important factor firms consider when manufacturing their products.
 Also, firms offer products that are of the same quality but of variant features such as color, size, and shape just to meet the desires of the customers.
 Apple, for instance, manufactures iPhone with different features, sizes, colors, outlook, and models but they all maintain their unique quality.

-References for Theory Of Price
+Academic Research on the Theory Of Price